SkillsDev/Pess_Ger/README.md

    Software fof generete password it's free !

 # You can personalize your wordlist!
-   *Open worlist.txt
-   *Edit, add caracters for more security !
+   *Open worlist.txt and Edit, add caracters for more security !

 # The code is Python !
    *personalize your code